tezer/dialog_acts/README.md

 - **da_model.py**: contains the model and basic settings
 - **train.py**: contains the training and evaluation functions
 - **predict.py**: contains the prediction function and test set evaluation
-- **test.py**: contains three options for testing the model:
+- **test.py**: contains three options for testing the model

+The checkpoints are saved in the *checkpoints* folder.

+The *data* folder contains the data files.

+###How to run test.py
 - if the test.py has a filename as its argument, it will try to load a list of sentences from the file specified by the argument.
 - if the test.py has no argument, it will run the list of sentences from the task specification and turn into an interactive mode, where a user can type in any sentence to predict if it contains an actionable item.

-The checkpoints are saved in the *checkpoints* folder.

-The *data* folder contains the data files.
+- to change model type, edit _model_name_ in _da_model.py_ (line 2) accordingly

 ###TODO
 - Train the model with unfrozen BERT layers at a learning rate of 1e-5